 In case of adder bite

-- Keep the person calm and at rest with the bitten body part preferably elevated.
+- Keep the person calm and at rest with the bitten body part still.

-- Call the Poison Centre or a doctor for advise.
+- Call the Poison Centre or a physician for advice.

-- All persons with an adder bite should obtain medical attention.
+- Everyone with an adder bite should obtain medical attention at an emergency room.